-The EM technology used for this project is known as Atomic Dielectric Resonance (ADR) technology and is based on the principle that different materials will reflect and absorb electromagnetic radiation (radio waves, microwaves) at specific frequencies and energy levels.
-The ADR system transmits a pulse of electromagnetic energy containing a multispectral (patented) wave packet that resonates and reacts with the sub-surface materials (Stove 2020).
+Adrok's proprietary Atomic Dielectric Resonance (ADR) technology is based on the principle that different materials will reflect and absorb electromagnetic radiation (radio waves, microwaves) at specific frequencies and energy levels.
+The ADR geophysical system transmits a pulse of electromagnetic energy containing a multispectral (patented) wave packet that resonates and reacts with the sub-surface materials (Stove 2020).
 The reflections from the subsurface are recorded as a time domain trace and provide information about the location and composition of the materials encountered.

-The transmitted ADR wave packet contains several frequency components in the range of 1-100 MHz where the low frequencies achieve deep penetration whereas the higher frequencies enhance vertical resolution (Stove 2018).
+The transmitted ADR wave packet contains several frequency components in the range of 1-100 MHz where the low frequencies achieve deep penetration whereas the higher frequencies enhance vertical resolution (Stove 2018)..
 The technology measures the dielectric permittivity of the subsurface as well as characterizing the nature of the rock types based on analysis of both the spectroscopic and resonant energy responses (Doel et al, 2020).
-The ADR system is non-destructive and non-ionising that transmits EM wave signals directed at the ground to penetrate the Earth's subsurface.
+Adrok's ADR system (Figure 1) is non-destructive and non-ionising that transmits EM wave signals directed at the ground to penetrate the Earth's subsurface.
 The system's transmission of EM waves should therefore not pose any harmful threats to persons, flora and fauna in its transmission path.

-Specification of the ADR transmitting sensor in the field:
+Specification of Adrok's transmitting sensor in the field:

 - transmits pulsed EM waves into the ground in the frequency range of 500kHz to 30MHz - power emitted is less than 5 milliwatts (mW).
-This is extremely low power and does not damage the solid material it propagates - power supply to transmitter is 15v DC Li-Ion battery; batteries are rechargeable and recyclable - majority of raw materials used in the system are selected based on recyclability and reusability.
+This is extremely low power and does not damage the solid material it propagates. - power supply to transmitter is 15v DC Li-Ion battery; batteries are rechargeable and recyclable - majority of raw materials used in the system are selected based on recyclability and reusability